maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$ \bar{p q} = \bar{q} \ \bar{p} $$

-In coordinates, the conjugation is simply given by:
+In the canonical basis, conjugation is simply given by:

 $$ \bar{q} = w_q - v_q $$

-The real and imaginary parts of a quaternion may be expressed using
+The real and imaginary parts of a quaternion may be obtained using conjugation:
-conjugation:

 $$ w_q = \frac{q + \bar{q}}{2} $$